1. Validate your Product Idea – Is it Profitable to Import from China?

 Every email and communication since then has been posturing towards the final negotiated agreement, and there is much to get right in your agreement.

-2. Using buyer leverage is very different in China, than it is in Australia for instance.
+B. Using buyer leverage is very different in China, than it is in many western countries

-Here you might demand, detail and withhold until a supplier agrees to your terms – referring to our culture rather here than generalising about different industries.
+At home you might demand, detail, withhold or ‘lawyer up’ until a supplier agrees to your terms – referring to our culture rather here than generalising about different industries.
 In China you might do the same, but:

 YOU MUST EXERCISE YOUR BUYING LEVERAGE IN A MORE SUBTLE AND CLEVER WAY.